roccoblues/form3-account-api/README.md

 1. I've chosen to write integration tests only.
 They cover most of the code and all of the happy paths.
 For a production-ready solution unit tests to cover the error cases could be added.

 2. UUIDs are handled as simple strings.
 I chose to rely on the server to validate the correct format.
 This makes the client easier to use.
-Also the underlying format can be changed without breaking the library.
+Also the underlying format can be changed without changing the library interface.

 3. There are some differences in the attributes between the documentation and the fake account implementation (see: https://github.com/form3tech-oss/interview-accountapi/issues/38).
 This API client currently only supports the non-deprecated working attributes.